elijahanghw/drone-hover/README.md

 `"loc":[x,y,z]`: List that defines the $(x,y,z)$ coordinates of the propeller in body-fixed axis.

 `"dir":[x,y,z,r]`: List that defines the direction of thrust and rotation for the propeller.
-Includes 4 numbers, first 3 numbers are the $(x,y,z)$ coordinates, and the last number $r=1$ for CCW rotation or $r=-1$ for CW rotation (as viewed from the top of the propeller).
+Includes 4 numbers, first 3 numbers are the $(x,y,z)$ vector defining the thrust direction, and the last number $r=1$ for CCW rotation or $r=-1$ for CW rotation (as viewed from the top of the propeller).
 Direction $(x,y,z)$ does not need to be unit vector as the optimizer will automatically scale it accordingly.

 `"force":[f_max, t_max]`: List of maximum thrust and maximum torque from the propeller.